Franchise Financing Options

-While tight credit continues to slow the growth of small businesses, lending experts insist that money is out there for those with good credit, enough cash, and the patience to ride out a lengthy approval process.
+While tight credit continued to slow the growth of small businesses, lending experts today insist that plenty of money is available for those with good credit, enough cash flow, and the patience to ride out a lengthy approval process.
 Just as you need a solid business plan, you also need a sound financing strategy.
 That strategy should include a list of several different sources of capital.

 A list below summarizes many of the financing sources franchisees can explore, but first a few general guidelines to keep in mind before approaching any lender.